History of Kyle Harrison (lacrosse) in Timeline

 2002: Point-Scoring Streak

-In late 2002, Kyle Harrison began a 20-game point-scoring streak that extended through the NCAA Semi-finals against Syracuse University in 2003.
+During the 2002 season, Kyle Harrison started a 20-game point-scoring streak that extended through the NCAA Semi-finals against Syracuse University in 2003.

-In 2003, Kyle Harrison earned USILA Second Team All-American honors.
+In 2003, Kyle Harrison earned USILA Second Team All-American honors and was one of five finalists for the Tewaaraton Award.

-In 2004, during his junior year at Hopkins, Kyle Harrison won the McLaughlin Award for the nation's top midfielder and was a USILA First Team All-American.
+In 2004, Kyle Harrison won the McLaughlin Award for the nation's top midfielder and was a USILA First Team All-American.

 2005: Tewaaraton Award

-In 2005, Kyle Harrison was named Tewaaraton Award National Player of the Year.
+In 2005, Kyle Harrison won the Tewaaraton Award National Player of the Year.

-In 2005, Kyle Harrison's team at Johns Hopkins University achieved an undefeated season (16-0) and won the NCAA Division I Men's Lacrosse Championship.
-That year, he also received the Tewaaraton Men's Player of the Year Award and was described as "the face of college lacrosse".
+In 2005, Kyle Harrison's team at Johns Hopkins University went undefeated (16-0) to win the NCAA Division I Men's Lacrosse Championship.
+He also won the Tewaaraton Men's Player of the Year Award that year.

-In 2005, the New York Times described Kyle Harrison as "lacrosse's most prominent African-American star since Jim Brown".
+In 2005, the New York Times described Kyle Harrison as lacrosse's most prominent African-American star since Jim Brown in 1957.

 In 2006, Kyle Harrison played for the U.S. Men's National Team in the World Lacrosse Championship.

-In 2006, Kyle Harrison was a midfielder on the United States national lacrosse team, which lost to Canada in the final round of the World Lacrosse Championship.
+In 2006, Kyle Harrison was a midfielder on the United States national lacrosse team, which reached the final round of the World Lacrosse Championship.

-After the 2007 season, Kyle Harrison was traded to the Los Angeles Riptide.
+In 2007, Kyle Harrison was traded to the Los Angeles Riptide after the season.

 2007: Paul Rabil wins NCAA Championship